 Students will also be taught how to search for information about cancer, the genes that are involved in this disease, and the main pathways responsible for the tumorigenesis process.
 From this, they will discover which databases they should use to find the best scientific publications and also repositories that store information about Drosophila melanogaster.

 We will also take advantage of established Drosophila melanogaster transgenic flies that express disease-related genes.
 Using a well-established genetic tool, we will be able to express these genes in specific populations in order to study their effects.
 To examine the phenotypes shown by the diseased flies and to compare them with that of healthy flies, we will use various techniques such as immunostaining.
 In order to visualize our immunostainings, we will also go over the basics of confocal microscopy and we will use cutting-edge confocal microscopes.
-As a last step, students will analyze all the data obtained and perform statistical analysis in order to draw conclusions and acquire new critical thinking and problem-solving skills.
+As the last step, students will analyze all the data obtained and perform statistical analysis in order to draw conclusions and acquire new critical thinking and problem-solving skills.
 They will formulate hypothesizes and think about strategies to decrease or abolish disease related phenotypes, as they do so, they will learn how to perform rescue experiments in order to test their proposed questions.
-The conclusions obtained from these kind of basic research studies is the first stone of the common ground for later application to humans, to the ultimate benefit of society.
+The conclusions obtained from this kind of basic research studies are the first stone of the common ground for later application to humans, to the ultimate benefit of society.

 - Stimulate critical thinking and problem solving abilities

 - Learn how to plan experiments and generate hypothesis

 - Learn how to work with a model organism (Drosophila flies) to address different issues in biology: classical genetics, generation and use of mutant and transgenic flies

 - Understand the processes that lead to tumorigenesis